mosaicml/composer/docs/source/trainer/dataloaders.rst

 -  ``num_workers > 0`` : usually set this to the number of CPU cores in
    your machine divided by the number of GPUs.
 -  ``pin_memory = true`` : Pinned memory can speed up copying memory
    from a CPU to a GPU.
-Try to set use it everywhere possible because the only drawback is the reduced RAM available to the host.
+Try to use it everywhere possible because the only drawback is the reduced RAM available to the host.
 -  ``persistent_workers = true`` : Persisting workers across will reduce the
    overhead of creating workers, but will use some RAM since those workers